Hi! It’s konkaz (@konkazuk) here.

 Well… having read this, I felt more like vomiting than it made me sweat, to be honest…

-if I don’t act immediately to acquire some good skills and knowledges which are required by modern society, I am very likely to find myself entering old age with insufficient resources.
+Speaking of generation, I’m pretty much in Jimmy’s, but with no specific skills, therefore, considering my current age and what will be needed for my kids’ future, it looks like… if I don’t act immediately to acquire some good skills and knowledge which are required to live in modern society, I will be very likely to find myself entering old age with insufficient resources.

-(One of the reasons why I have started writing blog post is that I thought I would be able to learn lots of things from writing skills to IT-related matters.)
+One of the reasons why I have started writing blog post is that I thought I would be able to learn lots of things from writing skills to IT-related matters.

-if they don’t constantly update their skills in order to adapt to the needs of fast changing time.
+And furthermore, they are warning that even those who already have great skills will struggle, if they don’t constantly update them in order to adapt to the needs of fast changing time.

-therefore individual’s early start of investing money will be crucially important (for especially Jimmy and Jane’s generations) so, we need to pass this information on to our kids’ generations so that they can prepare for it.
+The outlook for the future of state pension system with pyramid scheme does not look good at all (It looks absolutely doomed in Japan with formidably falling birth rates), therefore individual’s early start of investing money will be crucially important (for especially Jimmy and Jane’s generations) and we need to pass this information on to our kids’ so that they can prepare for their future.

-which includes leaning about investment trust, household budget management, etc will be added to home economics class in high school in Japan commencing in April 2022.
+In that sense, I felt like I had seen the light of hope when I heard the news back in March that financial education which includes leaning about investment trust, household budget management, etc. will be added to home economics class in high school in Japan commencing in April 2022.

-“knowledge and skills you own”
+- knowledge and skills you have acquired.

 are to be included.

-but authors are indicating that establishing “Intangible assets “ is far more important in this book.
+When it comes to “asset building”, people tend to think about “saving money”, but authors are indicating that establishing “Intangible assets “ is far more important in this book.

 That is because working on “Intangible assets “ will, actually, directly affect with building up “Tangible assets”.

-and try to make efforts to create relationships and acquire good skills which could lead to establishing “Tangible assets” in the future, before they get stuck by forming a family.
+As one of the scenarios for Jane’s generation and the one that is younger than hers, it is recommended that they explore the world from their early stage in order to experience many things, and try to make efforts to create relationships and acquire good skills which could lead to establishing “Tangible assets” in the future, before they get stuck by forming a family.

-And finally, having mentioned about the importance of creating “Tangible assets”, with current system of the society, therefore, at the end of the day, only limited number of people with a certain amount of assets will be able to make the most of the gift of 100-year life.
+And finally, having mentioned about the importance of creating “Tangible assets”, authors are pointing out that…

+with current system of the society, there is the fact that low income earners are forced to work long hours and this will limit their time for creating relationships, and their expense to keep up their good health conditions, therefore, at the end of the day, only limited number of people with a certain amount of assets will be able to make the most of the gift of 100-year life.

-…sounds absolutely dreadful.
+…sounds absolutely dreadful…

-Hence, in order for you to take first step, and also to feel the urgency of the matter, I totally recommend you reading this book…
+Hence, in order for you to take a first step, and also to feel the urgency of the matter, I totally recommend you reading this book…